-There are so many affordable ways to go green in the new year and it has never been easier.
-If you’re thinking of how you can contribute and be more eco-friendly, here is where to start.
+Going green is easier than ever and I can’t wait to show you 7 ways YOU can make the change to greener living.
+If you’re thinking of how you can contribute this Earth Day by adopting a more eco-friendly lifestyle, keep reading.
 I’m so excited to share with you these easy ways and affordable products that have helped me be a little kinder to mother Earth.

 From the chemicals we use to our over dependency in plastic, there’s no doubt that the amount of pollution piling up in our landfills and oceans is getting out of control.
 That’s why we must start making changes — yes small ones count — to ensure a brighter future.

 Whether it’s fear of the unknown or convenience, many people avoid making any changes thinking that their lifestyle will be greatly altered.
 And that’s just not the case!

 I found some amazing and affordable eco-friendly products that are not only safe for the environment but convenient and practical.

 **This post is sponsored by Art Of GreenÂ®, however all opinions are my own.

 Let’s begin with my eco-friendly and non-toxic cleaning products.
 I’ve talked about Art of Green before and they are a product I stand by.
 Their formula is 98% naturally derived* meaning less toxic chemicals being wash down the drain.

 Use old T-shirts or cloth towels to clean countertops with the multi-surface spray cleaner instead of paper towels for added sustainability.
 I also use it to clean the girls’ toys.
 It’s gentle enough to use around kids and pets, yet effective so it gets their toys nice and clean.

 And for quick clean ups, the concentrated wipes are convenient and the formula is not harsh so it won’t ruin your furniture or counters.

 I also like using the Art of Green concentrate — mixed with some water, I pour it on our floors and use our re-usable mop pads to clean the whole house.